 To CHALLENGE, EQUIP AND INSPIRE clergy and congregational leaders for transformational leadership in an ever-changing world.
-We will do this by sharing relevant articles, book reviews, research, quotes, sharable memes, and occasionally a bit of humor about human nature, theology, or congregational life.
+We will do this by sharing relevant articles, book reviews, research, quotes, sermon ideas and illustrations, sharable memes, and occasionally a bit of humor about human nature, theology, or congregational life.

 To ARTICULATE A VISION FOR FAITHFUL CONGREGATIONS.
 This may include but is not limited to Worship, Community, Hospitality, Discipleship, Inclusiveness, Evangelism, Social/Biblical Justice, Congregational Care, Service, and Leadership Development.

 To INVITE CLERGY AND CONGREGATIONAL LEADERS TO TAKE ADVANTAGE OF OUR COACHING SERVICES.
 We hope that clergy and congregational leadership teams will seek to employ one of our well-trained clergy coaches to assist them in their leadership and ministry.
 Our coaching services are available to leaders of all religious traditions.
 Learn more at http://www.clergycoachingnetwork.com At present our coaching services are limited to clergy and congregational leaders in North America.

 Posts on this page come from a variety of perspectives and seek to address the issues, challenges, and opportunities facing clergy, faith leaders, congregations, and the communities in which they minister.
 While we do not coach thorough our Facebook posts, most of our posts are selected to address the concerns identified by our clients and the congregations that they serve.
 Because our coaching clients are diverse, some of our posts will confirm what you already think.
 Others will challenge assumptions and invite the exploration of new possibilities.